imofftoseethewizard/plguile3/README.md

 # Guile Scheme PostgreSQL Language Extension (Scruple)

+This project joins my favorite database to my favorite programming language.

 ## Status

 Demoable.
 Scruple supports creating scheme functions which can accept and return all built-in Postgres types.
+It also supports executing queries from scheme functions.
+Current stable(ish) release is 0.6.0, though be warned that anything off of the knife edge of the happy path is likely to cause a crash.

 ## Overview